Sonic-TV/OR2006Sprites/Release/README.md

 # Notes

-It's made for "Xbox Classic" button prompts and "Uncensored Clarissa (Japanese version)".
+It's made for "PC Keyboard" button prompts and "Uncensored Clarissa (Japanese version)".

-For PS or Keyboard button prompts change for your choice in [the repo directory](/Remakes%20and%20Reskins/UI/Button%20Prompts)
+For Xbox, PS or Switch button prompts change for your choice in [the repo directory](/Remakes%20and%20Reskins/UI/Button%20Prompts)

-**Current version:** Sept-2025-b
+**Current version:** Oct-2025-a

 # Credits